 Large collection reservoir

 If you produce a lot of milk, a large reservoir is convenient.
-For example, a collection capacity of 240 ml can reduce the need for frequent refilling. -
+For example, a collection capacity of 240 ml can reduce the frequency of emptying. -

 Easy to clean

-For full-time pumping, hygiene is extra important.
+Hygiene is extra important with full-time pumping.
 A pump that you can quickly clean saves time and stress. -

 Good battery and portability

-Especially if you're pumping on the go or at work, it's nice if the pump has a reliable battery and is easy to carry.
+Especially if you pump on the go or at work, it's nice if the pump has a reliable battery and is easy to carry.

-Preparation can help you get off to a smooth start and experience less stress later.
+Preparation can help you get off to a smooth start and experience less stress.
 Below are practical tips you can apply during your pregnancy.

 1. Build knowledge about breastfeeding and pumping